twocaretcat/mips-variable-replacer/README.md

 ## Disclaimer
 This project is licensed under the Mozilla Public License 2.0.
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.

 Knowledge of MIPS registers and their functions are still necessary, even with this script.
 If you are learning MIPS, make sure you are able to program by hand.
 This script will not help you on assignments.
 Use at your own risk.